Principal-led technical leadership

 A strong fit looks like this

-• Day-to-day coverage is already handled internally or by a provider
+• Day-to-day coverage already lives with internal staff or a provider

 • You need principal-led technical judgment, not only task execution